-A survey of developments in Western music from ancient Greece to the early twentieth century, this music history sequence centers upon major historical periods and representative composers and literature.
+A survey of developments in Western music from ancient Greece through the twentieth century, this music history sequence centers upon major historical periods and representative composers and literature.
 Illustrated lectures include style analysis, prescribed listening, and reading.
-Prerequisite: MUS 203 or permission of the instructor.
+Prerequisites: MUS 107 and 203 or permission of the instructor.